 General Facts about Scotland

-Below are some general info such as total population, land area, biggest lake, highest mountain and other general facts about Scotland that might be interesting to know.
+Below is some general info such as total population, land area, biggest lake, highest mountain and other general facts about Scotland that might be interesting to know.

 - Capital: Edinburgh